Make-School-Courses/BEW-2.3-Web-Security/README.md

 ## Learning Outcomes

-By the end of the course, you will be able to ...
+By the end of the course, you will be able to&hellip;

 1. Confidently talk about different types of vulnerabilities within the security space.
 2. Defend against  vulnerabilities and attacks.